Momentum-Team-14/notes/js-for-react.md

 #### How do I know if I am using a default or named export?

-You have to go look at the file, or rely on the documentation if you are using a library.
+You have to go look at the file to see if it uses the `default` keyword with the `export` statement, or rely on the documentation if you are using a library.

 ---